jmk0/rome/README.md

 You can also set the acceleration for the wipe tower, in combination with the **max speed for the wipe tower** feature from the slicer, you can speed up the process even more.

-Every MM loading and unloading setting in the slicer will be deactivated and replaced with a simlpe macro.
-By default ROME is configured for a Rapido UHF and PETG.
-If you have another combination, just override this macro so that it fit your needs.
+Every MM loading and unloading setting in the slicer will be deactivated and replaced with a simple [macro](#unload).

 ```ini
 # -------------------------------------